 Narinder Kaur is listed, on the internet, as an actress and media personality.
 Mostly, though, she seems to tweet controversial takes on news stories and gets a few minutes of airtime from them as a ’social commentator’.
 Her comments get the tv programme some more views and their webs some clicks from those who disagree with her.
 That’s the state of much current media, aiming to enflame rather than inform.

-Narinder Kaur, an actress and media personality, was on a GB news show yesterday and in a discussion with Dan Wootton referred to Prime Minister Rishi Sunak as a coconut.
+Narinder was on a GB news show yesterday and in a discussion with Dan Wootton referred to Indian origin British Prime Minister, Rishi Sunak, as a coconut.

-For those who don’t know, here is an extract I wrote some years ago in a longer article about the use of the term ‘Paki’ :
+For those who don’t know the term, here is an extract I wrote some years ago in a longer article about the use of another controversial term ‘Paki’ :

 “But ignorance and trashy name-calling isn’t confined to one group.
 ‘Coconut’ is a term used (including within Asian circles) to insult and denigrate.
 It is a derogatory term used to denigrate a person, usually of South Asian origin, who is brown on the outside, white on the inside.
 Someone who is secretly ashamed to be Asian.
 Someone who can be made fun of.
 It’s similar to black Americans dismissing someone as an ‘uncle Tom.’